 - Buy multiple models and try them on just like clothes

-- Consider the more expensive models if your budget allows
+- Strongly consider the more expensive models if your budget allows

 - Be mindful of ease of returns, product durability, and stated warranty

-- FWV Neck Fan Air Conditioner ($35) – Best Cheap Neck Fan
+- Staholz Portable Neck Air Conditioner (6/10 – $69) – Best Cheap Cooling Neck Fan

 Where Do Neck Fans Make a Difference

-Over the course of a three week period in June and July, we tried our cooling neck fans in a lot of different environments in and around Houston, but did we think they actually improved our lives in each situation?
+Over the last two years, we have tried our cooling neck fans in a lot of different environments in and around Houston, but did we think they actually improved our lives in each situation?

 Inside – Generally Effective, Except for Exercise